 By my logic, you need to learn a thing or two about a place before you can go waste your money visiting that place.
-I have seen many travellers being discontent with their travelling destinations because their destinations are not what they thought it would be.
+I have seen many travelers being discontent with their traveling destinations because their destinations are not what they thought it would be.
 These people are the kind of people that you should not be dealing with.

 I, however, digressed.
 Let us bring the topic back to Kintamani, shall we?

 Kintamani is a place that is situated in northern part of East Bali (East Bali is a sort of place that is somewhat separated with the rest of Bali.
 It is still Bali, though).
 It is surrounded by many wonderful places such as Penelokan, Batur, Kedisan, Songan, and Abung.
 All of those places are worth a visit, so if you have exhausted Kintamani, you can just go visit the neighboring place and have a brand new sort of fun in those places.